NIS Directive (EU 2016/1148)

 ✓ GDPR & NIS Enacted

 With GDPR and NIS enacted one after the other, organisations understandably have a lot on their plate.
-Although GDPR has captured the bulk of the attention of the corporate world, NIS is going to have an equally profound effect on how businesses operate and shape the cybersecurity landscape for the future.
+Although, GDPR has captured the bulk of the attention of the corporate world.
+But, NIS is going to have an equally profound effect on how businesses operate and shape the cybersecurity landscape for the future.